Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-\redbf{Modeling input and output for $T$=Fe} To elucidate the orbital contributions from the Fe$_{1a}$ site to the MAE in Li$_{2}$[(Li$_{0.5}$Fe$_{0.5}$)N], we approximate the densities of states (DOS) of $|\pm1\rangle$ ($d_{xz},d_{yz}$) and $|\pm2\rangle$ ($d_{xy}$,$d_{x^{2}-y^{2}}$) subbands with two Lorentzian functions.
-Crystal field splitting $\Delta c$=$\epsilon_{|m|=1}-\epsilon_{|m|=2}$=$1.8$eV, spin splitting $\Delta s$=2.4 eV and half-width $w=0.06$eV are used to represent the DFT-calculated PDOS as shown in \rfig{fig:pdos}.
+To elucidate the orbital contributions from the Fe$_{1a}$ site to the MAE in Li$_{2}$[(Li$_{0.5}$Fe$_{0.5}$)N], we approximate the densities of states of $|\pm1\rangle$ ($d_{xz},d_{yz}$) and $|\pm2\rangle$ ($d_{xy}$,$d_{x^{2}-y^{2}}$) subbands with two Lorentzian functions.
+Crystal-field splitting $\Delta c$=$\epsilon_{|m|=1}-\epsilon_{|m|=2}$=$1.8$eV, spin splitting $\Delta s$=2.4 eV, and half width $w=0.06$ eV are used to represent the DFT-calculated PDOS, as shown in \rfig{fig:pdos}.
 The PDOS used in our model is shown in \rfig{fig:kmodft}(a) and the MAE contribution from the $1a$ site and its decomposition into orbital pair transitions as functions of the Fermi energy are shown in \rfig{fig:kmodft}(b).
-With $T$=Fe, Fermi level intersects the $|\pm2,\downarrow\rangle$ states, which results in a large uniaxial anisotropy.
-Using \req{eq:k3l}, Fe$_{1a}$ has MAE contribution which is of order of 15 $m$eV/Fe.
-As shown in \rfig{fig:kmodft}(b), for $T$=Fe nearly all MAE contributions are from the transitions $|2,\downarrow\rangle${\lrarrow}$|-2,\downarrow\rangle$, in other words, between $d_{x^2-y^2}$ and $d_{xy}$ orbitals in the minority spin channel.
+With $T$=Fe, the Fermi level intersects the $|\pm2,\downarrow\rangle$ states, which results in a large uniaxial anisotropy.
+Using \req{eq:k3l}, Fe$_{1a}$ has a MAE contribution which is of the order of 15 $m$eV/Fe.
+As shown in \rfig{fig:kmodft}(b), for $T$= Fe, nearly all MAE contributions are from the transitions $|2,\downarrow\rangle${\lrarrow}$|-2,\downarrow\rangle$, in other words, between $d_{x^2-y^2}$ and $d_{xy}$ orbitals in the minority spin channel.